Terms & Definitions

-Since I’m somewhat new to the bread making world myself, I’m running into new terms and words that confuse me.
-So as I’m looking and learning what these mean, I figure I’ll add them here so that others can have a quick reference.
-This list will be added to at any time I run across a new unfamiliar term.
+As you delve into the wonderful world of breads, you may be running into new baking terms and words that confuse you.
+So I am adding the basic ones here (in no particular order) as a quick and hopefully useful reference.
+This list will be added to at any time I run across a new unfamiliar term or people ask me.

 Autolyse